krpiyush10/MySQL_project_1/README.md

-Basic MySQL project to show quires for data exploration, cleaning and analzsing retail sales data.
+MySQL project to show quires for data exploration, cleaning and analzsing retail sales data.